kodecocodes/objective-c-style-guide/README.md

 ## Enumerated Types

 When using `enum`s, it is recommended to use the new fixed underlying type specification because it has stronger type checking and code completion.
-The SDK now includes a macro to facilitate and encourage use of fixed underlying types — `NS_ENUM()`
+The SDK now includes a macro to facilitate and encourage use of fixed underlying types: `NS_ENUM()`

 **For Example:**